 Most investors tend to focus on domestic IPOs because they often know the brands associated with them, but those focused exclusively on the United States may be missing opportunities in international markets.
 Let's take a look at international IPOs, how to find them, how to invest in them, and some important considerations for potential investors.

 What Is an IPO?

-Initial public offerings — also known as IPOs — occur when a company sells shares to the public for the first time.
+Initial public offerings occur when a company sells shares to the public for the first time.
 In other words, the process transforms a privately-held company into a publicly-traded company.
 Companies pursue an IPO to raise capital, pay off existing investors, and to make access to capital easier in the future.
 After the IPO, the shares trade freely in the open market between investors.
 At that point, the price of the shares and the number of shares available determine the company’s value.

 Companies that undergo an IPO are often required to file a prospectus, which details the company’s operations and recent financial history.
-These documents are lengthy in nature but are required reading for potential investors.
-In the U.S., these documents are filed with the U.S. Securities & Exchange Commission (SEC) under Form S-1 or — in amended form — in S-1/A filings, but they may appear under different names in different countries.
+These documents are lengthy, but they're required reading for potential investors.
+In the U.S., these documents are filed with the U.S. Securities and Exchange Commission (SEC) under Form S-1 or, in amended form, in S-1/A filings, but they may appear under different names in different countries.

 Investing in International IPOs

-International IPOs can be found in many different places, ranging from the traditional news media (for popular issues) to IPO-specific websites for a comprehensive list.
+News about international IPOs can be found in many different places, ranging from the traditional news media (for popular issues) to IPO-specific websites that offer a comprehensive list.

 NASDAQ provides the most popular list of initial public offerings, which includes many international IPOs, as well as IPO performance metrics.
 Similarly, companies like Reuters provide IPO-specific news covering all countries around the world.
-International investors may want to keep an eye on these news outlets as a potential source for new international IPOs, but they should dive deeper into the details of each company before making an investment decision.
+International investors may want to keep an eye on these news outlets as a potential source for discovering new international IPOs, but they should dive deeper into the details of each company before making an investment decision.